Help us improve your experience.

 • gNMI Client: Runs on an external system.
 It sends gNMI requests to configure the device, retrieve configuration data, and subscribe to telemetry streams.

 • gNMI Server: Runs on the network device and provides access to telemetry and configuration data.
 The gNMI server processes the request based on its type.
-If it is a configuration management change, it updates the device configuration and sends a response to the client.
-The data will be streamed to the gNMI client if it is a telemetry data collection request.
+If it is a configuration-management change, the gNMI server updates the device configuration and sends a response to the client.
+It streams data to the gNMI client if it is a telemetry-data-collection request.

-gNMI supports the following Remote Procedure Calls (RPCs) for managing and monitoring network devices:
+gNMI supports the following Remote Procedure Calls (RPCs) for controlling and monitoring network devices:

 • Get: This RPC retrieves the current state of the network device, including configuration and operational data.